gabriel4649/JMdictDB/README.txt

    loadjm:
-	Do target jmdict.dmp if neccessary, then delete any existing jmdict database, create a new empty jmdict database, load the .dmp file and do all the post load tasks like creating indexes, resolving xref's etc. After this, the database should be fully loaded and functional.
+	Do target jmdict.dmp if neccessary, then delete any existing jmnew database, create a new empty jmnew database, load the .dmp file and do all the post-load tasks like creating indexes,
+	resolving xref's etc. After this, the database should be fully loaded and functional, but is still name "jmnew" to avoid clobbering any existing and in-use "jmdict" database.

+   activate:
+	Renames the "jmnew" database produced above to "jmdict", making it accessible to all the tools and cgi scripts.

    There are similar sets of targets for loading JMnedict and the Examples file.
+Note that these targets expect to load their data into the "jmnew" database and thus should be executed before doing a "make activate".
+Or alternatively, you can have them load directly into the active database (with the risk of corrupting it) by doing, for example, "make DB=jmdict loadex"

-   There is target, "loadall", that will load all three files (JMdict, JMnedict, and Examples)
+   There is a target, "loadall", that will load all three files (JMdict, JMnedict, and Examples).

-   Note that currently, the Examples file cross references are not resolved to jmdict xrefs as part of the Makefile directed install.
+   Note that currently, the Examples file cross references are not resolved to jmdict xrefs as part of the Makefile directed install, because the api display and query functions are not able to handle the large number of xrefs produced (1M+ total with some entries such as the particle "ha" having over 100K referring to it.)

    There is a target, "web" to install the web CGI files.
    You will probably want to adjust the variables defining the install directories (near the top of the Makefile) before running this.

+2. The makefile will load all the file data into a database named "jmnew".
+If everything was loaded sucessfully, run "make activate" which will rename any existing "jmdict" database to "jmold", and rename the "jmnew" database to "jmdict", thus making it the active database.
+There must be no active users in any of these database or the commands will fail.

-2. In the ./perl/lib directory, create a file lib/jmdict.cfg
+3. In the ./perl/lib directory, create a file lib/jmdict.cfg
    containing one line containing three space separated words which are repectively, the name of the jmdict database, the postgres username to use, and the password for that username.